-Pumpkin pie and cheesecake combine in this easy Cream Cheese Pumpkin Pie.
-A graham cracker crust filled with a no-bake pumpkin cream cheese filling and topped with freshly whipped cream.
-VIDEO BELOW.
+Pumpkin pie and cheesecake combine in this easy Pumpkin Pie Cheesecake.
+A graham cracker crust filled with a no-bake pumpkin cheesecake filling, topped with freshly whipped cream.

-CREAM CHEESE PUMPKIN PIE!
+PUMPKIN PIE CHEESECAKE!
 WITH GRAHAM CRACKER CRUST!
 AND FRESHLY WHIPPED CREAM!
 Why am I yelling?
 Because it’s pie season, people!

-Once the end of October is in sight, my mind shifts to pie mode.
+Once November is here, my mind shifts to pie mode.
 Thanksgiving is on the horizon, and Thanksgiving is the pie holiday.
 My Thanksgiving priorities are as follows: Cheese Board, Sweet Potato Casserole, Pecan Bars, and pie.
-I need nothing else.
-Well, maybe wine.
-Yes, definitely wine.

 Need to feed a crowd?
 Try my Pumpkin Cheesecake Bars.

-- Graham Cracker Crust – One billion times easier than making a traditional pie crust and way more tasty, too.
+- Graham cracker crust – Way easier than making a traditional pie crust and way more tasty, too.
 The perfect complement to the cream cheese filling.

 Let’s talk about garnishing our pie.
 You can leave it as-is with fluffy swirls of whipped cream, or if you’d like to make it a little prettier you can top it with one/some of the following: